jason-henriksen/gv/README.md

-# gv
+# gv   Git Versioning 🚀

-An extremely user friend git versioning tool.
-Menu driven with support for GitFlow and GitHubFlow.
-Keeps your banches and your semver correct.
+🚀 Opinionated tool to automate the branching and versioning of software